FioChuck/normalized_data_gen/README.md

 # Reference

-This application was build using several articles as reference.
+This application was built using several articles as reference.
 These sources are listed below.

 ## GCS Actions